How to Install an S/MIME Certificate and Send Secure Email with Outlook on Windows 10

 Note that if you attempt to send encrypted email and do not have your recipient’s public key, you will get an error message giving the option to send the message unencrypted.
-You can solve this issue by having them send you a signed email message, then adding them as a contact in Outlook.
+You can solve this issue simply by having them send you a signed email message.

 - Confirm signature.